by Garrick Dee

 8. Trim the brush down under

 Gent’s don’t ignore trimming the pubic hair down there.
 You don’t need to go crazy and shave it baby butt smooth.
-Just trim it enough that hair will not doesn’t stick out of your briefs.
+Just cut it enough that hair will not stick out of your briefs.
 If you decide to shave it bare, apply moisturizer to prevent irritation.

 1.No defined lines

 This happens when you use a razor.
-A better option would be using a trimmer with different comb settings that help you cut body hair in a progressive manner.
+A better option would be using a trimmer with different comb settings that help you progressively cut body hair.

 2. No baby butt smooth chest, arms and legs